Relational, genuine, and effective. Let us support you as you take that important next step!

 As a trauma specialist, I’ve worked with many clients who were living with uncomfortable, repetitive, and often debilitating consequences of traumatic experiences.
 I aim to provide counseling that offers a respectful, personalized (often humorous), and practical process for my clients, within a warm and supportive therapeutic relationship.
 I have been offering trainings and peer consults to support other therapists in New Mexico to deepen their trauma treatment skills and integrate new developments in the field.

-I have a Master’s degree in Counseling from UNM, and completed my undergraduate work at Austin College in Sherman, Texas.
-I trained for another six years to complete the in-depth, experiential coursework to become licensed as a Somatic Experiencing Practitioner.
+- 6 years training to complete the in-depth, experiential coursework to become licensed as a Somatic Experiencing Practitioner.

 Nicky Stringfellow, MA, LCSW